ludoo0d0a/open-in-buttons-for-finder-toolbar/README.md

 ## to create Finder toolbar
-Open workflow in Automator, open apps/Open-in-[YOURAPP].app folder Update script to find executable and launch it. then convert/save it as Application
+Open workflow in Automator, open apps/Open-in-[YOURAPP].app folder

+Update script to find executable and launch it.

+then convert/save it as Application

-To get a proper icon, open propeties panel of the new created app, and drag drop application with the chosen icon on the icon in the top left corner of the properties panel.
+To get a proper icon:
+- open properties panel of the new created app
+- drag drop application with the chosen icon on the icon in the top left corner of the properties panel.

 References:
  - https://github.com/cnstntn-kndrtv/open-in-buttons-for-finder-toolbar